What connects Tsarska Bistritsa and the Mount Musala Peak?

 History of Tsarska Bistritsa

-The palace built between 1898 and 1914 was the hunting lodge of the rulers of the Third Bulgarian Kingdom; Tsar Ferdinand of Bulgaria and his son Boris III.
-The palace’s architectural design is very unique, along with the spirit of Romanticism, it displays elements of authentic Bulgarian National Revival and other European architectural style.
+The palace, built between 1898 and 1914, was the hunting lodge of the rulers of the Third Bulgarian Kingdom: Tsar Ferdinand of Bulgaria and his son Boris III.
+The palace’s architectural design is unique.
+Along with the spirit of Romanticism, it displays elements of authentic Bulgarian National Revival and other European architectural styles.

-By the time the palace was built, there was a complex of royal buildings and a beautiful park going through the Bistritsa Musalenska River.
+When the palace was built, a complex of royal buildings and a beautiful park ran through the Bistritsa Musalenska River.

 Beauty of Tsarska Bistritsa

-The first wing of the palace is known as the Old Palace where a cabin from the transatlantic ship New America, on board which Ferdinand traveled to Brazil, exists.
+The first wing of the palace is known as the Old Palace, where a cabin from the transatlantic ship New America, on board which Ferdinand travelled to Brazil, exists.
 How the cabin came to be housed in the palace is unknown.
-Some say it was a gift from captain Jan-Louise Morris, others say Ferdinand won it in a poker game.
+Some say it was a gift from captain Jan-Louise Morris; others say Ferdinand won it in a poker game.

-One of the most beautiful decorations in the palace are the flower decorations on the stoves, which were made and delivered from Austria.
-There are over 50 of flower shapes but no two of them have the same shape or color.
-The prettiest of the flower were installed in the rooms of princesses Eudoxia and Nadezhda.
+One of the most beautiful decorations in the palace is the flower decorations on the stoves, which were made and delivered from Austria.
+There are over 50 flower shapes, but no two of them have the same shape or colour.
+The prettiest of the flowers were installed in the rooms of princesses Eudoxia and Nadezhda.

-These beautiful chambers have been preserved with the old wallpapers of silk and cotton which are stretched over the walls rather than being glued to them.
+These beautiful chambers have been preserved with old silk and cotton wallpapers that are stretched over the walls rather than glued to them.

-Another unique feature of the palace is the carved wooden ceiling of the living room, the beautiful carvings were made by carpenters from Samokov, Tryavna and Koprivshtitsa.
+Another unique feature of the palace is the carved wooden ceiling of the living room; the beautiful carvings were made by carpenters from Samokov, Tryavna, and Koprivshtitsa.
 The fireplace is decorated with marble tiles that were originally the decoration of the famous Samokov fountain and were a gift from the mayor of Samokov.
-A gift from the Bulgarian Jewish community; a menorah stands in one of the niches in the piano.
+A menorah, a gift from the Bulgarian Jewish community, stands in one of the niches in the piano.

-The hunting lodge of the Tsarska Bistritsa is home to a wide collection of hunting trophies, gathered over the course of half a century.
-Many of the animals were hunted by Boris III but some of them were gifts from prince Kyril and princess Nadezhda.
-The authentic atmosphere of the hunting lodge was projected during the filming of the movie “King and General”.
+The Tsarska Bistritsa hunting lodge is home to a large collection of hunting trophies, gathered over the course of half a century.
+Many of the animals were hunted by Boris III, but some were gifts from Prince Kyril and Princess Nadezhda.
+The authentic atmosphere of the hunting lodge was projected during the filming of the movie “King and General.”

-The palace has its own power supply; a small hydroelectric plant “Siemens” that was installed in 1912 and is still in operation today.
-Other installments of the area include a stable, a chapel, a garage, a sentry box and fountains.
+The palace has its own power supply; a small hydroelectric plant, “Siemens,” was installed in 1912 and is still in operation today.
+Other features of the area include a stable, a chapel, a garage, a sentry box, and fountains.

 Mount Musala Peak